sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Table/README.md

 The Table component consists out of six parts: Table, Header, Body, Row, Cell and HeaderCell.
 All of them has to be imported in order to build a table.

 Here is an example of a simple table.
-The structure of the Table component is identical to a normal HTML table.
+The structure of the Table component is almost identical to a normal HTML table.
+The only difference can be seen in the header section where you have to omit the table row and add the HeaderCell components as direct children.
+This is due to the fact that the Table component expects only one row inside the its header.

 ```
 const Table = require('./Table').default;